 TaxisConvenient for short urban trips, available nationwideExpensive for long distances, language barriers

-RidesharingAffordable, door-to-door service, app convenienceAvailability varies, language barriers, shared with strangers
+RidesharingAffordable, door-to-door service, app convenienceAvailability varies, and language barriers shared with strangers

 CyclingEco-friendly, scenic rural exploration, good exerciseLimited distance, challenging terrain, safety concerns